agnisadhak01/Prescription_AI_expo/docs/privacy_policy.md

 ---

-By using Prescription AI, you acknowledge that the app is for personal organizational purposes only, and not for medical diagnosis, treatment decisions, or as a substitute for professional medical advice.
+By using AI Prescription Saathi, you acknowledge that the app is for personal organizational purposes only, and not for medical diagnosis, treatment decisions, or as a substitute for professional medical advice.